 Lastly, be sure to check and turn your meat often.
 This allows you to monitor the browning process, but more importantly, it alternates the temperature applied to your meat and this helps to slowly cook your meat without burning the batter.

 The reason I prefer to listen to the sizzle is that the sizzle tells you the temperature of your meat.
 If the sizzle is going crazy that means your batter is too hot and being the most fragile you have to maintain a good temperature to not burn it before the meat gets cooked.
 I think that the biggest reason people talk about the toughness and the gamey taste of wild game is their cooking process.
 Either they cook venison too long or they cook squirrel and rabbit too quick and that can be all the difference in a great-tasting wild game.

 GRILLING WILD GAME

-The grill is our modern day campfire and the place where “the feast” takes place.
+The grill is our modern-day campfire and the place where “the feast” takes place.
 The grilling of meat is “in our genes”.
 The smell of smoke and grilling wild meat evokes conversations along with perceptions of fulfilled hunger.
-Lean wild game must be grilled with more care than domesticated meat that has much more fat.
+The lean wild game must be grilled with more care than domesticated meat that has much more fat.
 There’s less tolerance for overcooking.
-Try to grill just tender cuts and keep it around medium rare.
-Example: For venison keep internal temperature between 130 and 140 degrees
+Try to grill just tender cuts and keep it around medium-rare.
+Example: For venison keep the internal temperature between 130 and 140 degrees

 COMMON MISTAKES ON HOW TO PREPARE WILD GAME TO COOK